Peanut-Gallery/peanutgallery/README.md

     - Testing security measures of our application and database

 **Shawn Anthony**
-  - Setting up the data from the application to the database
   - To do next:
     - Continue working on our database